CordetG/chomp/README.md

 Rows: [1, 2, 3, 4, 1, 2, 3, 4, 1, 2, 3, 4, 1, 2, 3, 4, 1, 2, 3, 4]
 ```

 It makes sense because I was trying to display using a matrix -- as a 2D vec so since each letter was split from the Position type, there would be 4.
-The solution, to remove the duplicate letters.
+The solution, to remove the duplicate letters and numbers.

 Clippy being helpful: `consider using: for (s, r) in row.iter().enumerate()`

-## Run
+#### Things I learned

 ```sh
 # "--" indicates commands for the program rather than cargo.